iba21-04/CartQuest2.0/README.md

 # Cart Quest 🛒🎮

-This project was created for FALL HACKS 2025 as a themed hackathon build.
+This project was started during FALL HACKS 2025 as a themed hackathon build, but it was completed in this repository.
 The concept was a fusion of two very different ideas: food delivery and video games.
 We combined the excitement of a game quest with the everyday experience of ordering a meal, turning grocery shopping into a playful challenge where users collect ingredients to complete a recipe before checking out.

 Cart Quest is a gamified shopping and food-delivery experience: pick a cuisine and a dish, then hunt down every ingredient in a virtual grocery store before you check out.
 No backend — everything runs in the browser.

-This project is complete and lives in a different repository, but it is derived from the original project at https://github.com/iba21-04/CartQuest.
+This project was originally started for Hackathon which can be found here https://github.com/iba21-04/CartQuest, but it completed in this repo.

 ## How to run it